zohac/omni-feed-hub/README.md

 ## Description

-**RSS Feed Manager** is a RESTful API built with Node.js and TypeScript, designed to manage RSS feeds and organize them into collections.
+**Omni Feed Hub** is a RESTful API built with Node.js and TypeScript, designed to manage RSS feeds and organize them into collections.
 Leveraging Clean Architecture principles, the application ensures a modular, maintainable, and scalable codebase.
 The API uses SQLite as the database, managed through TypeORM, and includes comprehensive API documentation via Swagger.